Manual Worker & Construction Resume Template for Site, Warehouse and Labor Roles

 What to Do Next With This Resume Template

-A strong manual worker and construction resume or CV should tell the recruiter quickly what kind of physical job you fit - construction, warehouse, production, site support, or broader labor work.
-Keep the layout direct, lead with the tasks that actually match the role, and avoid the common mistake of sounding generally hardworking without showing the tools, materials, pace, or routines you handled.
+A strong manual worker and construction resume or CV should quickly show the recruiter what kind of physical job you fit - construction, warehouse, production, site support, or broader labor work.
+Keep the layout direct, lead with the tasks that match the role, and avoid the common mistake of sounding generally hardworking without showing the tools, materials, pace, or routines you handled.